 A collaborative effort to create quieter oceans for healthier whales

-The Strait of Juan de Fuca lateral displacement is one of three underwater noise reduction initiatives coordinated by the ECHO Program in the Salish Sea.
+The Strait of Juan de Fuca lateral displacement is one of three underwater noise reduction initiatives coordinated by the ECHO Program off the coasts of British Columbia and Washington State.
+Sea.
 Since 2017, these initiatives have encouraged thousands of ship operators to slow down or stay distanced in southern resident killer whale critical habitat, reducing underwater sound intensity by up to 55% in slowdown areas, and by up to 70% per tug transit.

-From June 1 to October 31, all tugboats transiting in the Canadian inshore area of the Strait of Juan de Fuca are requested to move south of the known killer whale feeding area, if and when it is navigationally safe do so.
+From June 1 to October 31, 2023, all tugboats transiting in the Canadian inshore area of the Strait of Juan de Fuca are requested to move south of the known area of importance to southern resident killer whales, if and when it is navigationally safe do so.

 To learn more, visit the following resources:

 The logistics of coordinating a lateral displacement outside of the port authority’s jurisdiction are complex and involve collaboration with many other advisors and partners.
 The port authority is very grateful for the ongoing participation and support of our many advisors and partners who contribute to the continued success of these voluntary initiatives.
 This voluntary inshore displacement initiative is one of the commitments of the ECHO Program’s Species at Risk Act, Section 11 Conservation Agreement.

 - 2022 – Summary report

 - 2018 – Summary report

 Questions or feedback